 You can open Docker Desktop to see the containers Nitro creates for you.
 They’re distributed like a tiny datacenter with its own internal networking and meant to be safely running simultaneously.

 A big architectural change for Nitro 2 was the addition of the proxy container that routes requests to each of your sites.
 This listens on port 80 and 443 by default and reverse-proxies the site containers, providing TLS and preventing port collisions as you run multiple sites simultaneously.

-Each site has its own PHP, Git, and npm+node version and can be independently configured to use Xdebug or customized PHP settings or extensions.
+Each site has its own PHP, Git, and npm+Node.js version and can be independently configured to use Xdebug, customized PHP settings, and extensions.
 It exposes ports 8080, 9000, and 9003 to the proxy, which you can reach via the hostname on ports 80 (http) and 443 (https) from your host machine.

 Each database engine has its own container and can host however many databases you need.

 You can access a database container from your host machine using its hostname and external port, while you’ll need to use its hostname and internal port when referencing it from inside a container.
 (Typically this will be the default port like 3306 for MySQL or 5432 for Postgres, regardless of the external port being used.)

 A database engine’s hostname includes version and connection details.
 We can tell from